-Join us for this special opportunity to hear from experimental filmmaker and animator Jeff Scher, who won an Emmy for his work on the HBO documentary The Number on Great-Grandpa’s Arm, and from Professor James Waller, Cohen Professor of Holocaust and Genocide Studies at Keene State College, who will address the topic of confronting genocide.
+Join us for this special opportunity to hear from Jeff Scher, who won an Emmy for his animation work on the HBO documentary The Number on Great-Grandpa’s Arm, and from Professor James Waller, Cohen Professor of Holocaust and Genocide Studies at Keene State College, who will address the topic of confronting genocide.
 Teachers will select their afternoon program from one of the following options:

 • Self-guided visit to Auschwitz.
 Not long ago.
 Not far away. (with audio guide)